kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Since I'm not a classically-trained computer science developer, I'll have to deal any feelings of insignificance that come up as a result of this.
 OK...I can deal with that.

-Second, worrying about my feelings blinded me from realizing the main point of the article.
+Second, worrying about my feelings kept me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.

 <h2>The complaints about performance</h2>
-To be fair, I can't 100% say that this is a "wrong" reason.
-Making apps as fast as possible is important as our dependency on mobile rises, and less JS makes them faster.
+To be fair, I can't really say that JS complaints performance are "wrong".
+Making apps as fast as possible is important as our dependency on mobile rises, and less JavaScript makes them faster.

-But if that app has lots of interactive features, as many do, then a lib or framework may be needed to quickly build out these features.
-Thankfully, the JS community has developed lots of non-hacky best practices to increase performance for such use cases.
+But if an app requires lots of interactive features, as many do, then a lib or framework may be needed to quickly build out those features.
+Thankfully, the JS community has developed lots of non-hacky best practices to increase performance for this use case.

 Most of these practices are built around the <a href="https://webpack.js.org/">webpack</a> build tool.
 With its ability to build out slim JS files for production and <a href="https://survivejs.com/webpack/building/code-splitting/">code-splitting</a>, webpack has become necessary tool for JavaScript app development.

 Andrew Welch wrote <a href="https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development">a ridiculously thorough article on setting up webpack.</a> Just like JS libraries and frameworks, webpack comes with a bit of a learning curve so it's worth a read.

-Addy Osmani wrote <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read as well.
+Also, Addy Osmani wrote <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read as well.
 It discusses webpack and code-splitting stuff, along with other things like performance budgets, critical paths and testing/auditing tools.
 <h2>Other performance stuff</h2>
 Images are usually blamed for causing the most performance issues and Luecke mentions them in his article.
 But Osmani's article argues that JS may be the bigger performance headache because images only need to download while JS files have to download, then parse and execute code.

 Whatever your opinion here, optimize your images as well as your JavaScript.
 This means doing things like:
-* using Photoshop  "export/Save for Web" your images.
+* using Photoshop  "export/Save for Web" on your images.
 * adding an image minification step to your build process using something like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a>.
-* serving images (as well as JS, CSS and font files) from a CDN if you can.
+* if you can, using a CDN to serve out images...as well as JS, CSS and font files.
 * ~maybe~ looking at <a href="https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/bokeh-for-beginners.html">Bokeh</a> to further optimize your images.

 And performance depends on more than this: aggressive browser caching, for example, gives other performance wins.
 Plus, file minification is still a good idea, and your app will be slow if it's hosted with a low-end shared USD $5/month plan.